bparanj/crystal/programming/javascript/vue/higo.md

-Below are the steps to create a basic “Hello World” application in Go:
+Steps to create a basic “Hello World” application in Go:

 **Prerequisites:**
 - [Install Go](https://go.dev/dl/) if you haven’t already, and ensure it’s in your system’s PATH.